 Life in Durham

 We think you’ll find everything you need for an enriching life and training experience in and around Durham, North Carolina — our home.
-It combines the best of a big city and a small town: the people are friendly, there’s plenty job opportunities and things to do, and it’s affordable.
-See what Durham has to offer.
+It combines the best of a big city and a small town: the people are friendly, there’s plenty of job opportunities and things to do, and it’s affordable.